 Cannabidiol (CBD) has been hyped for its incredible healing abilities to alleviate sufferings from a variety of ailments.
-What used to be only a home remedy has now evolved into various products like CBD oils, topicals, sprays and even pet products.
+What used to be only a home remedy has now evolved into various products like CBD oils, dry herb, topicals, sprays and even pet products.
 Despite CBD’s growing popularity, marijuana still has a heavy stigma for being psychoactive and carries a burden of being just a “stoner’s” drug.

 Contrary to common beliefs, weed is practically impossible to overdose on.
 Majority of the users do not develop addictions.
 In fact, it can even slow tumor growth and ease glaucoma.
 Some substances, household products and drugs consumed daily are more dangerous than cannabis.
 Here are some of those: